 General Assistance is at risk of being eliminated, and we need your help!
-Can you take five minutes to email or call your PA legislators in Harrisburg to protect General Assistance?
+The bill that would end General Assistance - HB 33 - passed through the PA House Health Committee and could soon be up for a vote on the House floor.
+Can you take five minutes to email or call your PA House members in Harrisburg to protect General Assistance?

 - This support goes only to specific populations who need immediate and urgent assistance, like people with disabilities who cannot work and may otherwise become homeless, people facing domestic violence, people who are being treated for drug or alcohol use disorder, and children who are being cared for by friends or neighbors.

 - General Assistance is used to help people meet basic needs, like paying rent, buying a winter coat, fleeing an abusive situation at home, or covering co-pays that allow them to get medical treatment.

 - General Assistance typically functions as a loan.
 Many who qualify are ultimately approved for Social Security Disability; when this happens, the state is paid back for GA payments.

 - General Assistance makes financial sense.
 These small cash payments can keep people out of shelters, hospitals, and foster care by meeting their most urgent needs.
 GA benefits are spent locally, benefitting communities across PA.
 Because the state is often reimbursed for these payments, it costs relatively little.